nwangfw/kubeml/python/serverlessdl/README.md

 ### main updates
-remove model saving at the very beginnaing
+remove model saving at the very beginning

 Working